-These always popular low level walks begin in May and continue throughout the summer.
+These always popular low level walks begin on 26 May and continue throughout the summer.
 See Friday Night Walking section on this website.

 This begins on 02 May and continues on Tuesday evenings during the summer.
 There will be climbing suitable for all levels.
 Instruction in safe practice will be available for beginners, and everybody.

 7. Foreign Trips (see details on website)

 This year’s walk is along the famous and magnificent West Highland Way from Glasgow to the foot of Ben Nevis in Fort William.
 It is 152km in length and will take place from 13 – 20 June.